 There are Things to Know Before Making a Will Legal in Singapore

-The misconception that a will is only needed by wealthy people is not true.
-It is actually an important part of life because it is the easiest way to pass down a property and estate to whomever they choose.
-In addition, not a lot of people do not know how to write a will or, more importantly, what it is about.
-Sometimes, writing a will involves a couple of formalities which have to be fulfilled so it becomes valid.
+The misconception that only wealthy people need a will is not true.
+Also, not a lot of people how to write a will or, more importantly, what it is about.
+Will is actually an important part of everyone’s life because it is the easiest way to pass down property and estate to whomever people choose.
+Sometimes, writing a will involves a couple of formalities which have to be fulfilled, so it becomes valid.
 There are certain factors a person must remember when making a will legal in Singapore.

 Formalities to Write a Will

-- When the testator is signing a will, he or she must have at least 2 witnesses, who are also going to sign it in that moment
+- When the testator is signing a will, he or she must have at least two witnesses, who are also going to sign it at that moment.

-- The beneficiaries or their spouses are the 2 main witnesses when the testator is signing the will
+- The beneficiaries or their spouses are the two main witnesses when the testator is signing the will.

-In case the testator is unable to sign the will, he or she may let another person to sign the will but it should be in their presence.
-Moreover, witnesses aside from the 2 main ones could also be the beneficiaries.
+In case the testator is unable to sign the will, he or she may let another person sign it, but it should be in their presence.
+Moreover, witnesses aside from the two main ones could also be the beneficiaries.

 What Should be in the Will

-- A list of the testator’s important assets.
-A joint bank account or a real estate property that is shared does not have to be part of the will
+- A list of the testator’s essential assets.
+A joint bank account or a real estate property that is shared does not have to be part of the will.

 - A list of liabilities like debts.
 The testator should write what he or she wants to be done for the debt to be paid for before balance assets will be passed on.

 - The one who was appointed as executor of the will.
-The will’s beneficiary can also be appointed executor
+The will’s beneficiary can also be appointed the executor.

-- The lawyer(s), will specialist or advisor(s) who are involved in the will process
+- The lawyer(s), specialist or advisor(s) who are involved in the will process.

 - A clause about the residuary on the distribution of remaining assets according to the wishes of the testator.
 This could be for situations like when the beneficiary passes before the testator.
-The assets that were originally for him or her becomes a remaining asset
+The assets that were originally for him or she becomes a remaining asset.

 The CPF Savings are Not Part of the Will